Saint Erik: Reliquary

 In April, 2014, Swedish researchers opened the current reliquary to examine its contents, and the cathedral displayed the funerary crown during the forensic examination period.
-On March 19, 2016, researchers announced preliminary results that Eric's relics contained injuries consistent with legends of his demise, and that they would soon publish a detailed account.
+On March 19, 2016, researchers announced preliminary results that Erik's relics contained injuries consistent with legends of his demise, and that they would soon publish a detailed account.
 Twenty-three of the twenty-four bones in the reliquary came from the same 35 to 40-year-old male (the other bone, a shinbone, is from a male from the same time period).
 The dead person was a strongly built man of about 171 centimeters, adequately fed and well-trained.
 Not only did the bones display healed wounds consistent with the Finnish crusade and a lifetime of battles, the decapitated body contained multiple stab wounds in the back from around the time of death.
 Further injuries to the vertebrae in the neck could only have happened outside of battle, since during battle a hauberk would have protected those neck vertebrae.

 Patronage

-Eric is the patron saint of Sweden and of its capital Stockholm and his crowned head is depicted in the city's coat of arms.
+Erik is the patron saint of Sweden and of its capital Stockholm and his crowned head is depicted in the city's coat of arms.

-Saint Eric is portrayed in art as a young king being murdered during Mass with the bishop Henry of Uppsala.
-In Uppsala Cathedral there is a series of late medieval paintings depicting Eric and Henry of Uppsala.
+Saint Erik is portrayed in art as a young king being murdered during Mass with the bishop Henry of Uppsala.
+In Uppsala Cathedral there is a series of late medieval paintings depicting Erik and Henry of Uppsala.

 Archaeological evidence of Trinity Church

-According to the legend, King Erik the Saint was slain while he attended the mass at the ecclesia Sancte trinitatis 'Trinity church' at Mons Domini.
-The current Trinity church in Uppsala was founded in the late 13th century and cannot be the church where Eric was slain.
+According to the legend, King Erik the Saint was slain while he attended the Mass at the ecclesia Sancte trinitatis 'Trinity church' at Mons Domini.
+The current Trinity church in Uppsala was founded in the late 13th century and cannot be the church where Erik was slain.
 Scholars have discussed different locations of the older Trinity church, but the presence of pre-cathedral graves in the vicinity of the cathedral might suggest that the original Trinity church was located at the same spot as the cathedral.
 In an effort to elucidate this early history of the cathedral and Mons Domini, archaeologist Magnus Alkarp and geophysicist Jaana Gustafsson examined a large part of the cathedral with ground-penetrating radar (GPR).
 The results from this investigation confirmed the existence of an older building beneath the cathedral, in all the details corresponding with the outline of a 12th-century Romanesque church, which implies that the cathedral is the site of the earlier Trinity church.